 7. Carry out performance reviews

-To track the progress of your employees, you can carry out performance reviews from time to time.
+To track your employees' progress, you can carry out performance reviews from time to time.
 Let your employees know how they are performing and what they need to do to perform better while referencing the leveling system.

-Now you know what job leveling is, its usefulness, and how you can implement an effective leveling system within your organization or business.
+Now you know job leveling, its usefulness, and how to implement an effective leveling system within your organization or business.

-We cannot overemphasize the important role it can play in growing your business and making sure your employees are motivated and productive.
+We cannot overemphasize its important role in growing your business and ensuring your employees are motivated and productive.
 It's up to you to decide the best way to grow your business and increase revenue.

 With the proper structure, you can save time, and money, develop your company & employees and achieve organizational goals.